EliHood/next-interceptor/README.md

   refresh_url: "api/v1/users/refresh", // this is the url that points to my express refresh token api.
 });

+// remember that we need an accessToken present in client side cookies.

 export default async function Home() {
   const getUser = async () => {